 During the summers, Amy teaches courses to music educators on ways they can integrate technology into their music classrooms.
 She has been an adjunct professor at CCSU, Montclair State University, and William Paterson University.
 In addition, she has taught several classes online and has been a guest speaker for numerous webinars.

-Amy has presented many workshops on integrating music technology into the elementary music classroom for district and state conferences in Connecticut, Florida, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Jersey, New York, Pennsylvania and Texas.
+Amy has presented many workshops on integrating music technology into the elementary music classroom for district and state conferences in Connecticut, Florida, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Jersey, New York, Pennsylvania, and Texas.
 Ms. Burns has also presented sessions at AOSA and the national conferences for Technology for Music Education (TI:ME) and the National Association for Music Education (NAfME).
 In 2014, she was a keynote speaker at the MusTec conference in Glen Waverly, Australia.
 In 2015, she was the keynote speaker at the Music and Technology Conference in Houston, TX.
-Both of her keynote addresses focused on how technology is transforming the way music educators teach elementary general music.
+In 2017, she gave a keynote address at Plugging In - The Role of Technology in 21st Century Music at Indiana University.
+In 2018, Amy traveled to St. Maarten to present workshops for music educators and classroom teachers on integrating technology into their classrooms for the government's ISTEP program.
+Her keynote addresses focused on how technology is transforming the way music educators teach elementary general music.

 Amy has written many articles on the topics of early childhood music education and integration of technology into the elementary music classes for publications such as NJMEA’s Tempo and NAfME General Music Today.
 She is the lead author and editor of a book of technology-enhanced lesson plans titled, Technology Integration in the Elementary Music Classroom, published by Hal Leonard and is currently a contributing author to Online Learning Exchange™ Interactive Music powered by Silver Burdett.
 She recently began writing a Help Series of ebooks, which the first two resources are titled Help!
 I am an Elementary Music Teacher with a SMART Board! and Help!
 I am an Elementary Music Teacher with One ore more iPads!